ML-KULeuven/ml-project-2021-2022/ssh.md

 ### Course directory

-`/cw/w3users/bdap/`
+`/cw/w3users/ml-project/`

-This folder contains everything you need on the departmental machines for the course, such as data and software.
+This folder contains everything you need on the departmental machines for the course.
 The folder is accessible from all the departmental machines but not from the login node.